magento/devdocs/guides/v2.0/extension-dev-guide/depend-inj.md

 Creates an instance of `typeName` type and passes it in as an argument.
 Any class name, interface name, or virtual type name can be passed as `typeName`.

-Setting the `shared` property defines the lifecycle of a created instance.
-See [Lifecycle Management](#lifecycle-management).
+Setting the `shared` property defines the lifestyle of a created instance.
+See [Lifecycle Management](#object-lifetime-management).

 ---